 If you suspect a lace bug problem in your flower garden, get out your magnifying lens, because these garden pests are only about 1/8 inch long.
 Under magnification, you can see where these bugs get their name.
 Their transparent wings form a lacy shield over their square-shaped bodies.

 In the flower garden, the most likely victims of lace bugs are azalea bushes, particularly those growing in sunny locations.
 The adult bugs and their larvae feed on azaleas and other flowering plants and shrubs throughout the growing season, using their sharp mouthparts to pierce plant foliage and suck the juices from leaves.
 Damage from lace bugs is primarily cosmetic and does not seriously harm plants.
 Typical signs of damage include:

-- Yellow stippling on leaves
+- Yellow or white stippling on leaves

 - Evidence of leaf curl